 Workgroups are scheduled to meet from January through April (BPA understands some issues may not be fully addressed during this window).
-BPA will provide propose a schedule containing placeholder dates for workgroups meetings that avoids simultaneous workgroup meetings (with as little conflict as possible with other regional meetings not connected to the Review).
-Recognizing some interdependencies between workgroups and that participation in multiple workgroups may be challenging, co-chairs will strive to not schedule simultaneous meetings.
-Further, co-chairs will, to the degree possible, schedule workgroup meetings that align with other meetings to reduce the burden on customers.
-Workgroup meetings may or may not involve an in-person component, but all will involve conference call capability.
+BPA will propose a schedule containing placeholder dates for workgroups that avoids simultaneous workgroup meetings (with as little conflict as possible with other regional meetings not connected to the Review).
+Workgroup meetings may or may not involve an inperson component, but all will involve conference call capability.

-BPA is soliciting offers to host regional meetings as well as to participate in one or more workgroups.
-To assist with scheduling, cCustomers and stakeholders interested in participating in Workgroup One are encouraged to mark their calendars on Thursday, January 16th for the workgroup's first meeting, which will be an all-day, in-person meeting (with conference call capability) in Portland at PNGC Power (meeting details will be provided).
-Subsequent meeting dates and times for Workgroup One will be worked out during the initial meeting, but participants can expect to have meetings as often as once every two weeks a week du due to the number of issues to address.
-For the allother workgroups, BPA will provide a schedule here. frequency of meetings, dates and times will be organized by the workgroup co-chairs, once they are determined.
+Customers and stakeholders interested in participating in Workgroup One are encouraged to mark their calendars on Thursday, January 16th for the workgroup's first meeting, which will be an all-day, in-person meeting (with conference call capability) in Portland at PNGC Power (meeting details will be provided).
+Subsequent meeting dates and times for Workgroup One will be worked out during the initial meeting, but participants can expect to have meetings as often as once every two weeks due to the number of issues to address.
+For all workgroups, BPA will provide a schedule here.